 This is a true Glaswegian building down to the very bricks its built of; they’re Locharbriggs red sandstones, a traditional material for Glasgow buildings for centuries.

 There is a persistent urban legend that the building was build back-to-front on accident.
 Allegedly, the architect was so distressed that he jumped off one of the towers when he realised.
 Fortunately for the architect, the building is neither back to front nor did he jump off the tower.
 Fancy wearing your tee backwards to pay homage to the story?

 While we’re not sure that this looks very much the Doge’s Palace in Venice that it was supposed to resemble, Templeton’s Carpet Factory is undoubtedly a very cool piece of architecture.
 Its setting on Glasgow Green is nearly a lovely as a Venetian canal…and depending on the day it may be just as wet, too!

-The striking patterns all over the building have loads of potential for creating a T-shirt design.
-The textile company that use to be housed here also sold some pretty striking patterns on their carpets.
-They were specialists in “picture carpets” that depicted a famous scene from history or literature on them.
+The striking patterns all over the building have loads of potential for T-shirt printing in Glasgow.
+The textile company that used to be housed here also sold some pretty striking patterns on their carpets.
+They were specialists in ‘picture carpets’ that depicted a famous scene from history or literature on them.

 Fun fact: this building was featured on a postage stamp in 1990 to celebrate Glasgow being named the City of Culture for the year!

 The Riverside Museum and the Clyde Auditorium (a.ka. the Armadillo) are both eye-catching places to catch a bit of culture.
 Both buildings feature innovative shapes and all sorts of sleek, shiny surfaces that feel like they could have been sent back in time from a very cool future century.

 The Riverside houses the Museum of Transport, which was the European Museum of the Year in 2013.
 And the Clyde?
 Why, this is where SuBo (Susan Boyle) was discovered!
 A true gift to the world from Scotland, if you ask me.